Echoing: Identity Failures when LLM Agents Talk to Each Other: Introduction

-This work makes the following contributions: \textbf{(i)} We formalize AxA interactions and introduce echoing, an identity inconsistency failure emergent in such interactions (\secref{sec:axa_system}). \textbf{(ii)} We conduct a large-scale empirical study across providers, domains, and prompts, showing that echoing is prevalent ($5$ to $70\%$), persists in reasoning models ($32.8\%$ on average), and exhibits strong domain sensitivity (\secref{sec:echoing}). \textbf{(iii)} We analyze conversation dynamics, showing that echoing typically arises as interaction grows longer ($7+$ turns in experiments) and that completion-focused metrics do not identity these failures (\secref{sec:dyn}). \textbf{(iv)} We propose a near-term mitigation at the protocol-level that reduces echoing through targeted structured responses (\secref{subsec:structural_mitigation}).
+This work makes the following contributions: \textbf{(i)} We formalize AxA interactions and introduce echoing, an identity inconsistency failure emergent in such interactions (\secref{sec:axa_system}). \textbf{(ii)} We conduct a large-scale empirical study across providers, domains, and prompts, showing that echoing is prevalent ($5$ to $70\%$), persists in reasoning models ($32.8\%$ on average), and exhibits strong domain sensitivity (\secref{sec:echoing}). \textbf{(iii)} We analyze conversation dynamics, showing that echoing typically arises as interaction grows longer ($7+$ turns in experiments) and that completion-focused metrics do not identity these failures (\secref{sec:dyn}). \textbf{(iv)} We explore first-reflex mitigation strategies (prompting, reasoning, protocol-level interventions), demonstrating that while these attenuate echoing, they cannot eliminate it—consistent with the hypothesis that echoing stems from fundamental mismatch in models rather than suboptimal deployment choices (\secref{subsec:factors}, \secref{subsec:structural_mitigation}).
 Our findings highlight echoing is a critical challenge in AxA systems and requires changes to modeling, training, and evaluation approaches tailored to agent-agent interactions.